hardim11/ebustl-to-ttml/readme.md

 <p begin="10:03:52.280" end="10:03:54.760" region="region.1.2.1.25" tts:fontSize="200%" tts:lineHeight="120%" tts:textAlign="left"><span tts:backgroundColor="transparent" tts:color="transparent" xml:space="preserve">     </span><span tts:backgroundColor="#000000" tts:color="#FFFFFF" xml:space="preserve"> SHEEP BAA </span> <br /><span tts:backgroundColor="transparent" tts:color="transparent" xml:space="preserve">            </span><span tts:backgroundColor="#000000" tts:color="#FFFFFF" xml:space="preserve"> Oh, for... </span> </p>
 ```

-Additionally, I really struggled with how to parse the control characters, the EBU STL format uses a collection of control characters to format the Cues (e.g. to change the colour) but also to provided accented characters.
+Additionally, I really struggled with how to parse the control characters, the EBU STL format uses a collection of control characters to format the Cues (e.g. to change the colour) but also to provide accented characters.
 This, coupled with the "Double Height" of teletext subtitles did mean I used some assumptions, which I hope are valid.

 ## Code
 There are 2 packages;